 This page aims to be a one-stop spot for all your local data needs.
 As possible, data at the county level will be posted here on a range of issues to help you document economic conditions in your community.

-For special data requests please contact Tazra Mitchell at email@example.com.
+For special data requests please contact Alexandra Sirota at email@example.com.

-The Budget and Tax Center‘s County Economic Snapshots (released April 2014) provide a look at how well counties in North Carolina are faring across key indicators of economic well-being and opportunity—unemployment, poverty, wages and income, housing, health, education, and available supports.
-Indicators were selected based on several factors including availability, reliability, and consistency as well as what they can tell us about the conditions in the state’s 100 counties.
+The Budget & Tax Center's County Economic Snapshots (released March 2016) provide a look at how well counties in North Carolina are faring across key indicators of economic well-being and opportunity—unemployment, poverty, wages and income, housing, health, education, and available supports.
+Indicators were selected based on several factors including availability, reliability, and consistency as well as what they can tell us about the conditions in the state's 100 counties.

 County Level Data

-For state level analysis of economic indicators visit the Propserity Watch page.
+For state level analysis of economic indicators visit the Prosperity Watch page.